thomasmore-dn/ai-docker-IshaanVijayPuniya/ai-docker-IshaanVijayPuniya/README.md

 There are 2 docker containers

-app server
+app and train
-train backend ai model
+used to train and run the model

 Model I used for this: My Own Movie genre classficiation

 open console and go cd into ai=docker folder

-create and run the docker containers (linux): 'sudo docker-compose up --build'
+create and run the docker containers __ docker-compose up --build __

 if finished, enter "localhost" in browser